-Well executed brand sales sheets, tasting notes, and shelf talkers will ensure that your brand is working hard for you in the market.
+Well executed marketing materials such as brand sales sheets, tasting notes and shelf talkers will ensure that your brand is working hard for you in the market.

 DON’T STOP….
 You have completed so much hard work by establishing your brand story and your new package and now you are ready to introduce it to the world.
 Whether you are presenting to consumers directly, distributor teams or retail accounts, don’t enter the arena empty-handed.